A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: SPARQL Benchmarks for RDF Stores

 \subsection{Benchmark Comparison and Results}

-For a quantitative comparison of (most of) the benchmarks mentioned here, we refer to the work by Saleem et al.~\cite{triplestoreBench2019}, which provides a breakdown of various measures for SPARQL benchmarks.
+For a quantitative comparison of (most of) the benchmarks mentioned here, we refer to the work by Saleem et al.~\cite{triplestoreBench2019}, which provides a detailed comparison of various measures for SPARQL benchmarks.
 For benchmarks with results comparing different RDF stores, we refer to the discussion for (italicizing non-RDF/SPARQL engines):